Email FacebookTwitterMenu burgerClose thin

 If you make a joint gift with your spouse, each individual must fill out a Form 709.
 There is no joint Form 709.

 However, you won’t need to pay an actual tax unless you go beyond your lifetime gift and estate tax exemption.
-The Trump Tax Plan raised those limits to $13.61 million per individual for tax year 2024 (up from $12.92 million in 2023).
-But with some wise estate planning and help from a financial advisor, a married couple can shelter twice as much.
+The Trump tax plan, known as the Tax Cuts and Jobs Act (TCJA), raised those limits considerably in 2018.
+Currently, the lifetime exemption is $15 million per individual for tax year 2026 (up from $13.99 million in 2025).

 How to Fill Out Form 709